LinYark/projects_in_master_period/3article/siamdma/readme.md

-# Run on the latest version of pytorch
+# 1.Run on the latest version of pytorch

-# prepare training dataset
+# 2.prepare training dataset

 1.Put it in any folder,for me , I named one folder as dbpath。 The folder structure is：